shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 2. Expand "Callout value" and increase the font size as you need
 3. Expand "Category label" and change the text to something clearer if needed

-*Screenshot displaying the new created Card on the Report View -*
+*Screenshot displaying the new created Card for Total Employees on the Report View -*

 ![Untitled](https://github.com/user-attachments/assets/d4526536-b864-4062-8b4f-51f0b7abb9a5)